YuTaral/WorkoutTrackerAPI/README.md

-This is .NET 8.0 (MC Architecture) Web API which is used for the server-side logic for Kotlin applicatoin, where you can save your workouts.
+This is .NET 8.0 (MC Architecture) Web API which is used for the server-side logic for Kotlin application, where you can save your workouts.
 The only purpose of the project is to manage the data and proccess requests/respones from/to the Kotlin app.

+The application consists of several controllers, services, JWT token for authentication, middleware for token validation and models.

 To test the API locally: